rickballard/CoCivium/insights/interpretive-vectors.md

 Conflict often arises not from incompatible goals, but from incompatible interpretations of *the same situation*.

-In CoCivium, when conflict arises, the system asks:
+In CoCivium™, when conflict arises, the system asks:
 - What interpretive vectors are in play?
 - What past weightings shaped these perceptions?
 - What adjustments would allow convergence, without erasure?